susanBuck/notes/07_SysAdmin/999_PHP_from_CL.md

 <img src='http://making-the-internet.s3.amazonaws.com/sysadmin-php-from-command-line-ini-location@2x.png' class='' style='max-width:520px; width:100%' alt=''>

-Let's create a `php.ini` file there for it to use:
+Given this, you need to create a `php.ini` file in `c:\Windows`.

-	$ touch c:\Windows\php.ini

-Load this new `php.ini` file in Notepad:

-	$ notepad c:\Windows\php.ini

-Copy the contents of [this file](https://gist.github.com/susanBuck/73f7ca03344331fb9edf) and paste it in your php.ini file.

-Save.
+For the contents of this file, copy the text from our example: [php.ini template](https://gist.github.com/susanBuck/73f7ca03344331fb9edf)

+If you have any access issues creating your `php.ini` file in `c:\Windows`, you can try the following workarounds:

+1. Create the `php.ini` file in a place you have access, like your Documents folder, then *move* it into `c:\Windows`.

+2. Right click on Notepad and choose the option to *Open as Administrator*.
+Once you're running Notepad as an admin, you should be able to save the file with `c:\Windows`.

-Now check your ini settings again and confirm the *Loaded Configuration File* is `c:\Windows\php.ini`:
+Once you've got `c:\Windows\php.ini` created and saved, check your ini settings again and confirm the *Loaded Configuration File* is `c:\Windows\php.ini`:

 	$ php --ini